-All policies related to diet for purposes of weight gain or weight loss should be approved with the head trainer prior to being implemented.
+All policies related to diet for purposes of weight gain or weight loss should be approved with the Head Athletic Trainer and Strength and Conditioning Coach prior to being implemented.
 Under no circumstances may fluids be denied to student-athletes during training periods.

 Workout, practice, and competition schedules should be given to the student-athletes at the earliest possible opportunity.

 Control of the members of an athletics squad during the season with respect to their membership on the squad, their participation or non-participation in any part of any contest, and with respect to any other matter usually associated with such an athletic activity shall be entirely the responsibility of the coach of the sport.
 The coach will be responsible for the atmosphere and team chemistry created on and off the playing field or courts.
 The head coach must set the example for team members to follow.